roachsinai/ORBSLAM24Windows/README.md

 # ORBSLAM24Windows
 ORBSLAM2 Project 4(for) Windows Platform

+Updated: 2021-11-11
+Originally forked from phdsky
+However, when trying to build on:
+1. Windows 10
+2. Visual Studio 2017 (vc15)
+3. OpenCV (4.5.4) - latest version until now

+Found it's not working, and has a lot of compile issues.
+Fixed it.

 Easy built orbslam2 by visual studio on windows of both debug and release mode

 ## Thanks